 How does PWM work?

-In this graph, the pin is set to 5v for twice as long as it is set to 0, i.e the ratio of the times is 2:1.
+In this graph, the pin is set to 5v for twice as long as it is set to 0, i.e the ratio becomes 2:1.
 This gives the illusion of 3.3v being present.

-Here is another example, but this time the voltage is set to 0v for twice as long as 5v.
-This gives the illusion of 1.67v being present as the ratio is 1:2.
+Here is another example, but this time the voltage is set to 0v for twice as long as 5v, which is in the ratio 1:2.
+This gives the illusion of the voltage being 1.67v.

 Step 1: Gathering the parts